About

 • Travel fee : No charge for travel within 1 1/2 hours (one way) of Raleigh, Durham, Chapel Hill.
 Cost of further travel or overnight stay negotiable.

 • Postponement/Cancellation Fee: Based on Rule 7(E)(4) of the Rules governing Mediated settlement conferences in North Carolina, but may be waived for good cause.
-Please contact Rick for details.
+Please contact me for details.

 ARBITRATION FEES

-• Rick offers a sliding scale, based on yearly income, for clients of limited means.
-Please contact Rick for details.
+• I offer a sliding fee scale, based on yearly income, for mediation clients of limited means.
+Please contact me for details.

 Location & Contact